Illinois Public Higher Education Cooperative

 via Electronic Bidding

-IPHEC is seeking proposals from qualified firms (Respondents) to provide Programmatic In-House on an as-needed basis
+IPHEC is seeking proposals from qualified firms to provide computer & networking equipment, supplies & related services on an as-needed bases.

 For instructions on how to obtain a comprehensive purchase description, disclosure or contract forms, contact:

 Champaign, IL 61820

 Chief Procurement Officer - Ben Bagby

 The University reserves the right to accept or reject any and all responses or parts thereof.
 Illinois Department of Human Rights

 (IDHR) eligibility number is required on all proposals, if applicable.